Honey Mustard BBQ Sauce

 A little bit sweet, a little bit tangy, and a whole lot delicious, jazz up your grilled meats and veggies with this amazing Honey Mustard BBQ Sauce.
 Making barbecue sauce from scratch is so super easy, and it’s so much better than store-bought!

-Honey mustard barbecue sauce in a small mason jar on a wood background.
+Honey mustard barbecue sauce in a mason jar on a wooden surface

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.